melineWb/quiz_system/README.md

 Type: `boolean`<br>
 Default: `false` <br>
 Overwrite output and logs file if they are exist.
-Using with options: output or logs.
+Using with options: `output` or `logs`.

 ```
 $ node index.js --output 'file.xml' --logs 'file.log' --overwrite